Posts

 Image

 Image by Jan Vašek from Pixabay It’s one thing to walk to lose weight or keep your weight or just walk for your mental health.
 But I’m finding the struggle to walk because of time.
 Time is so precious in our lives and sometimes finding time is difficult.
 So it’s about getting savvy with finding time to walk for your health.
-Here are ten ways to fit in time to walk for your health: 1.
+Here are 6 ways to fit in time to walk for your health: 1.
 If you have children and they play a sport, while they are at training, walk laps around the soccer field or walk around the outside of a basketball indoor court.
 Find a way to move your body like walking when taking your child/children to training.
 That way you aren’t just sitting for an hour or longer and then go home cook dinner and prepare for bed.
 You are utilising that hour to benefit you for walking for health.
 2. Get up thirty minutes before your normal alarm and walk on a treadmill or go for a walk.
 The benefits to waking up early before you normally start the day, is impressive.
-First you w...
+First you wil...

 If you want to achieve your goal, you need to set a routine